Białystok: Performing arts

 The city has a number of performing arts facilities including:

 The Białystok Puppet Theatre (Bialostocki Teatr Lalek), established in 1953, is one of the oldest Polish puppet theaters.
 The facility is located at Kalinowskiego 1 in Białystok.
 The repertoire includes performances for both children and puppet adaptations of world literature for adults.
 Because of the high artistic level of productions, the theater has been recognized as one of the best puppetry arts centers in Poland.

 The Aleksandra Węgierki Drama Theatre, housed in a building designed by Jarosław Girina, was built in the years 1933–1938.

-The Podlasie Opera and Philharmonic – European Art Centre in Białystok is the largest institute of arts in Northeastern Poland and the most modern cultural center in this region of Europe.
+The Podlaskie Opera and Philharmonic – European Art Centre in Białystok is the largest institute of arts in Northeastern Poland and the most modern cultural center in this region of Europe.
 In its amphitheatre every year at the end of June Halfway Festival takes place.

 Museums

 There are a number of museums in the city including:

 The Historical Museum in Białystok (Muzeum Historyczne w Białymstoku) is part of the Podlaskie Museum.
 The facility has a rich collection of archival materials and iconography illustrating the history of Białystok and Podlasie, and a number of middle-class cultural relics, especially in the field of craft utility.
 There are also the Numismatic Cabinet of the collection of 16 000 coins, medals and securities.
 The museum is in possession of the only collections in the country memorabilia connected with the Tatar settlement in the Polish–Lithuanian–Belarusian region.

 The Army Museum in Białystok (Muzeum Wojska w Białymstoku) was established in September 1968 as a branch of the Podlaskie Museum to house the research and collections of many people connected with the military history of north-eastern Poland.

 The Ludwik Zamenhof Centre (Centrum im.
 Ludwika Zamenhofa w Białymstoku) has a permanent exhibition, "Bialystok of Young Ludwik Zamenhof", and various temporary exhibitions, concerts, film projections, and theatre performances.
-The Centre has a branch of Lukasz Gornicki's Podlaska Library dedicated to the Esperanto language.
+The Centre has a branch of Łukasz Górnicki's Podlaska Library dedicated to the Esperanto language.

-The Sybir Memorial Museum (Muzeum Pamięci Sybiru) is a historical museum opened in 2021 and dedicated to the memory of Poles as well as people from other nationalities who were the victims of forced deportations to Siberia perpetrated by Russia and the Soviet Union.
+The Sybir Memorial Museum (Muzeum Pamięci Sybiru) is a historical museum opened in 2021 and dedicated to the memory of Poles, as well as people from other nationalities, the victims of forced deportations to Siberia perpetrated by the Russian Empire and the Soviet Union.

 The Alfons Karny Sculpture Museum contains a collection of sculptures by Białystok native Alfons Karny.

+The Medical University of Białystok operates the Museum of the History of Medicine and Pharmacy (Muzeum Historii Medycyny i Farmacji).

+The Galeria Arsenał is a contemporary art gallery, located at a former 18th-century arsenal in the city center.